Logotipo del Ministerio de Defensa escudo UME

 Turkey

-On the early morning of Monday, February 6th, Turkey and Syria suffered a 7.8 magnitude earthquake on the Richter scale that left thousands dead.
-Different international teams mobilized to Turkey in order to assist the population, and, above all, search for people alive under the rubble.
-That same day, UME was activated through the European Civil Protection Mechanism, a voluntary fund that allows for responding to disasters within and outside the European Union.
-The Unit moved to the affected country with a contingent of 55 personnel: 46 from the USAR team of BIEM II and 9 from UMEDAT for disaster evaluation.
+That same day, UME was activated through the European Civil Protection Mechanism, a voluntary program that allows the response to disasters inside and outside the European Union.
+The Unit deployed to the affected country with a contingent of 55 personnel: 46 from the USAR team from the 2nd emergency response battalion (BIEM II) and 9 from the advisory and liaison team (UMEDAT) for disaster evaluation.

 NEWS